Skip to main content

 Management of the family’s risk

-• Cancer predisposition associated with BRCA1 and BRCA2 constitutional (germline) variants is inherited in an autosomal dominant pattern.
+• Cancer predisposition associated with BRCA2 constitutional (germline) variants is inherited in an autosomal dominant pattern.
 Biallelic variants in BRCA2 are associated with Fanconi anaemia, which may be relevant for family planning in individuals of child-bearing age in consanguineous relationships.

 • First-degree relatives (children or siblings) of an individual with an inherited pathogenic variant in BRCA1 or BRCA2 are at a 50% risk (one in two) of inheriting the familial variant.
 Because most pathogenic BRCA1 and BRCA2 variants are inherited from a parent, the parents of an affected individual should also be offered genomic testing.